 Native American Students are represented in ASMSU by the North American Indian Student Organization (NAISO).
 NAISO sponsors cultural and social programs and promotes campus-wide awareness of current issues affecting Native American students.
 NAISO also provides a social support system for students through linkage with the extended Indian community in the Lansing area.
 The Annual Pow Wow is open to the public and attracts participants from several states.
-NAISO offices are located in the Culture Room, G-33 Hubbard Hall, 353-3878, and at 327 MSU Union, 353-5255.
-(Liaison relationship with Office of Minority Student Affairs, 353-7745.)
+NAISO offices are located in the Culture Room, G-33 Hubbard Hall, 353-3878, and in the Multicultural Center, MSU Union, 432-7153.

 Asian Pacific American Students are represented in ASMSU by the Asian Pacific American Student Organization (APASO).
 APASO provides opportunities for students to meet socially and culturally, and serves as a support system for students to discuss issues and concerns relevant to Asian Pacific American Students.
-The offices are located in the APA Heritage Room, G-13 Holden Hall, 353-3141, and in 328 MSU Union, 353-5255.
-(Liaison relationship with Office of Minority Student Affairs, 353-7745.)
+The offices are located in the APA Heritage Room, G-13 Holden Hall, 353-3141, and in the Multicultural Center, MSU Union, 432-7153.

 Black Students are represented in student government at all-campus and residence hall levels.
 The Black Student Alliance (BSA) serves as a communication linkage for the Black student community and addresses the academic, political, and social needs of Black students.
 Programs include: the Black Student Welcome Reception, Co-Sponsor of the Annual Black Student Retention Conference, and coordination of Black History Month events.
-The BSA office is located in 327 MSU Union, 353-5255.
-(Liaison relationship with Office of Minority Student Affairs, 353-7745.)
+The BSA office is located in the Multicultural Center, MSU Union, 432-7153.